MvcControlsToolkit/MvcControlsToolkit.Templates/README.md

     * create a minimized version of the globalize library under wwwroot/lib/globalize (you may add more modules if needed by editing this file), and to move culture files to deploy under wwwroot/lib/globalize.
     * minimize the mvcct-enhancer startup+options file
+4. update or create a libman.json file with the JavaScript libraries from point 1 partial views

 **Important:** 1.1.2 version fixed a JavaScript critical run.
 Developers, who scaffolded a project prior to that version must fix manually the bug, since the mvcct-templates can't be run twice on the same project.
 The fix is as follows: